-Given the increased contact with your healthcare team during a hospitalised flare-up, it is normal to receive education about matters related to your lung condition.
-Education may be provided in various forms and most often occurs via simple conversations between you and your healthcare provider as topics arise.
-For example, a physiotherapist noticing you being breathless after returning from the bathroom might teach you some relaxation breathing techniques, and later provide a printed handout for your reference.
+Healthcare professionals often provide education to you and/or your family about various matters related to your lung condition.
+Education may be provided in various forms, often via simple conversations as relevant issues arise.
+For example, if someone notices you are breathless after walking to/from the bathroom, you might be taught some relaxation breathing techniques and provided with a handout for your reference.

 Click on the tiles below to learn more about some of the topics commonly discussed during lung flare-ups:

 Although there may be increased opportunities for education about your lung condition while you are in hospital, lung flare-ups are also times where people can struggle to digest and retain new or unfamiliar information.
 You might also find it hard to ask the questions you want answered, often only realising once the correct person has left your bedside area.
 This is quite normal and influenced by many factors: